The pikas on Mt. Shasta occur in

 are hot in the summer daytime, but have deep fissures that are cool.
 It

 is to be noted that the glaciers on Mt.
 Shasta (though variable

-throughout the years) are not thought to be shrinking although perhaps
+throughout the years) were thought to be growing, but since the early

 I have heard pikas calling and giving response several times